Mjz86/mjz_esp32_os/README.md

 if i got some time i would  clean up all of the code .

-uploading  the bin file :
-download main bin and esptool
-and use the pictures (Screenshot 2023-08-24 160756.png) for guidance on how to upload  the  code and dont forget to select the COM port
+uploading  the bin file of the operating system : download main bin and esptool and use the pictures (Screenshot 2023-08-24 160756.png) for guidance on how to upload  the  code and dont forget to select the COM port

-password:
-the sudo password  is "toor_pass" and the dev password  is obviously for devs and you can easily change the hash of hash in the code for your own  (use the  mjz_Str.hash 2 times or mjz_Str.mjz_hash(1)
+password of the operating system administrator: the sudo password  is "toor_pass" and the dev password  is obviously for devs and you can easily change the hash of hash in the code for your own  (use the  mjz_Str.hash 2 times or mjz_Str.mjz_hash(1)
  )